 All concerns around child-on-child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
-Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day AIM Project training on understanding and managing harmful sexual behaviour in education settings https://aimproject.org.uk/product/understanding-managing-hsb-in-educ ation-settings/ The DSL is responsible for providing support to all children involved in incidents of child on child sexual abuse.
+Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day https://aimproject.org.uk/product/understanding-managing-hsb-in-education-settings/ The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse.
 Where incidents of child-on-child abuse involve children attending another school setting we will liaise with the relevant DSL/DO at the setting to ensure appropriate information is shared.